diskoverdata/diskover-docs/source_files/user_terminology.md

 ___
 ### Path

-The complete location/name where a dictory or a file is located, for example:
+The complete location/name where a directory or a file is located, for example:

 `/mnt/lucidlink/projects/Pistachio/WonderfulPistachios_GangnamStyle.mov`